Abdullah-MRZA/APMT/README.md

 # APMT - A Highly advanced PDF manipulation tool

-A highly advanced pdf **page** manipulation tool
+A highly advanced PDF **page** manipulation tool

-To learn how to use, write `python main_program.py --help`
+To learn how to use the cli arguments, write `python main_program.py --help`

 To install the dependencies, run `pip install -r requirements.txt`

-## How to write the custom filetype
+## How to write the bookmarks data file

-There are certain rules to follow when writing the filetype:
+It is reccomended to name the bookmarks file `bookmarks.txt`, though the program accepts any name There are certain rules to follow when writing the file data:

 ```
 SHIFTAMOUNT 10